ronin-ryu/ronin-ryu.github.io/README.md

 ## Origins
-The <strong>Rōnin Ryū Research Protoinstitute (R³P)</strong> is a proto-research institute dedicated to independent multidisciplinary scholarship.
+The <strong>Rōnin Ryū Protoinstitute (R²P)</strong> is a proto-research institute dedicated to independent multidisciplinary scholarship.
 Constituted in April 2024 as Rōnin Ryū Research Initiative, it was inspired by the model and mission of the original [Ronin Institute](https://web.archive.org/web/20240430102250/https://ronininstitute.org/) for Independent Scholarship (2012–2024).
-As a distinct entity, R³P represents an independent pathway for research, separate from the member-cooperative [RIIS 2.0](https://ronininstitute.org/), founded in April 2025.
-R³P evolved December 2025 to the status of proto-institution.
+As a distinct entity, R²P represents an independent pathway for research, separate from the member-cooperative [RIIS 2.0](https://ronininstitute.org/), founded in April 2025.
+R²P evolved December 2025 to the status of proto-institution.

-**R³P Goals:**
+**R²P Goals:**
 - Support flexible, independent scholarship
 - Integrate and leverage human and persistent agentic researchers as collaborators
 - Explore research without bureaucratic limitations or KPI gaming